 Officially dubbed IBM SPSS Statistics, most users still refer to it as SPSS.
-As the world standard for social science data analysis, SPSS is widely coveted due it’s straightforward and English-like command language and impressively thorough user manual.
+As the world standard for social-science data analysis, SPSS is widely coveted due to its straightforward and English-like command language and impressively thorough user manual.

-SPSS is used by market researchers, health researchers, survey companies, government entities, education researchers, marketing organizations, data miners, and many more for the processing and analyzing survey data, such as you collect with an online survey platform like Alchemer.
+SPSS is used by market researchers, health researchers, survey companies, government entities, education researchers, marketing organizations, data miners, and many more for processing and analyzing survey data, such as you collect with an online survey platform like Alchemer.

-Most top research agencies use SPSS to analyze survey data and mine text data so that they can get the most out of their research projects.
+Most top research agencies use SPSS to analyze survey data and mine text data so that they can get the most out of their research and survey projects.

 The Core Functions of SPSS

-SPSS offers four programs that assist researchers with their complex data analysis needs.
+SPSS offers four programs that assist researchers with your complex data analysis needs.

 SPSS’s Modeler program enables researchers to build and validate predictive models using advanced statistical procedures.